Announcing the finalists for the 2026 Cardboard Edison Award!

 Is my design eligible if it’s going to be on Kickstarter?

-Sorry, the award is for designs that aren’t available as a final product.
-That includes any games that are on Kickstarter (or any other crowdfunding platform) or will be before June 2025.
+The award is for designs that aren’t available as a final product.
+That includes any games that are on Kickstarter (or any other crowdfunding platform) or will be before June 2026.
+If you plan on crowdfunding your game after its participation in the award is complete, that’s fine.

 What if the design was released as a free print-and-play?